Some posts contain compensated links. Please read this disclaimer for more info.

 Still, millions of people think this price is worth paying, and I count myself among them.
 A journey through Plitvice Lakes National Park will take you above, around, and at times even over 16 lakes interconnected with thundering waterfalls.
 Whether you opt for the wooden boardwalks that immerse you in the aquatic world or prefer the expansive aerial views from the cliffside trails, Mather Nature’s masterpiece in Northern Croatia will leave you awed.

-Plitvice Lakes National Park is about 2 hours from the capital city of Zagreb and 1.5 hours away from the coastal town of Zadar where, if you still haven’t gotten your fill of Croatian waterfalls, you can visit the nearby Krka National Park to see more.
+Plitvice Lakes National Park is about 2 hours from Zagreb’s capital city and 1.5 hours away from the coastal town of Zadar, where, if you still haven’t gotten your fill of Croatian waterfalls, you can visit the nearby Krka National Park to see more.

 4. Seven Rila Lakes